constantadvancement/Inventory-Manager/README.md

 Helper script used by the Launcher app in order to run the CA Inventory Manager app as an administrator.

-This script will not work if it is called from outside of the Launcher app.
+This script should not be executed from outside of the Launcher app.